mmmohajer/baseDesign/README.md

 - - In `vertical` direction **hAlign** play the rule of `align-items : start`. <br>
 - - In `horizontal` direction **hAlign** play the rule of `justify-content : start`. <br><br>

-**- vAlign**: 'Vertical Align' this is a prop that takes three values and each value depends on the direction, by default `start`
+- **vAlign**: 'Vertical Align' this is a prop that takes three values and each value depends on the direction, by default `start`

 - `center`:
 - - In `horizontal` direction **hAlign** play the rule of `align-items : center`. <br>
 - - In `vertical` direction **hAlign** play the rule of `justify-content : center`. <br><br>

 - `end`:
 - - In `horizontal` direction **hAlign** play the rule of `align-items : end`. <br>
 - - In `vertical` direction **hAlign** play the rule of `justify-content : end`. <br><br>